 Sullivan is a very small city located in the state of Indiana.
-With a population of 4,223 people and two associated neighborhoods, Sullivan is the 144th largest community in Indiana.
-Sullivan has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 4,240 people and two associated neighborhoods, Sullivan is the 144th largest community in Indiana.
+Sullivan has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 As is often the case in a small city, Sullivan doesn't have a public transportation system that people use for their commute.

 The people who call Sullivan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sullivan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sullivan include Irish, English, German, Italian, and Scottish.
+The greatest number of Sullivan residents report their race to be White, followed by Native American.
+Important ancestries of people in Sullivan include Irish, German, English, Italian, and Polish.

 The most common language spoken in Sullivan is English.
 Other important languages spoken here include Italian and Polish.